iqoOopi/HenryPracticeShop/README.md

 ![Screenshot](doc/image/docImage.png)
 # Henry's Practise E-commerce Shop
 This simple application is used by Henry to practice coding skills.
-It use React as FrontEnd, Express as Backend Server Any suggestions are welcome and appreciated!
+It use React as FrontEnd, Express with GraphQL as Backend Server Any suggestions are welcome and appreciated!

 ## Key Library